Work from home guidelines UK: Current government advice explained

 Experts on the government’s Scientific Advisory Group for Emergencies (Sage) had been calling for the measure since at least last week while others have been recommending it since as long ago as October.

-Taking time out from his schedule of firefighting Tory scandals over second jobs and illicit Downing Street Christmas parties - and his wife going into labour for the second time - Mr Johnson told a press conference last Wednesday: “We will reintroduce the guidance to work from home.
+Taking time out from his schedule of firefighting Tory scandals over second jobs and illicit Downing Street parties - and his wife going into labour for the second time - Mr Johnson told a press conference on Wednesday 8 December: “We will reintroduce the guidance to work from home.

 “From Monday you should work from home if you can.
 Go to work if you must but work from home if you can.
 I know this will be hard for many people but by reducing your contacts in the workplace, you will help slow transmission.”